1990 Army Cadets football team

-The 1990 Army Cadets football team was an American football team that represented the United States Military Academy in the 1990 NCAA Division I-A football season.
-In their eighth season under head coach Jim Young, the Cadets compiled a 6–5 record and outscored their opponents by a combined total of 295 to 264.
+The 1990 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1990 NCAA Division I-A football season.
+In their eighth season under head coach Jim Young, the Cadets compiled a 6–5 record and outscored opponents by a total of 295 to 264.
 In the annual Army–Navy Game, the Cadets defeated Navy, 30–20.